-Staff recommends continuing a multi-pronged approach to address the challenge of escalating pension contributions and liabilities.
+Staff recommends that the City council adopt a Comprehensive Plan to Address Long-Term Pension Obligations (attachment 10) that continues a multi-pronged approach to address the challenge of escalating pension contributions and liabilities.
 This includes, continuing to explore increases in the tax base and charges for service, funding the existing CalPERS Stabilization Reserve with potential surpluses in the General Fund at fiscal year-end, and continuing to pursue cost sharing for the City's pension obligation with additional labor groups, and explore the potential of 115 pension trust.

-Attachments

-- 1. General Fund Revenues Taxes

-- 2. General Fund Expenditures by Department

-- 3. General Fund Expenditures by Type

-- 4. Historical and Projected Pension Contributions

-- 5. CalPERS ROI 1994-95 to 2017-18

-- 6. Schedule of Amortization Bases

-- 7. General Fund 10-year Forecast No Additional Contributions

-- 8. General Fund 10-year Forecast \$1.0M Contribution to CalPERS

-- 9. General Fund 10-year Forecast \$5.5M + \$1.0M Contribution to Section 115 Pension Trust Fund

-- 10. PowerPoint Presentation
+Attachments:

+- 1. General Fund Tax Revenues - 2.
+General Fund Expenditures by Department - 3.
+General Fund Expenditures by Type - 4.
+Historical and Projected Pension Contributions - 5.
+CalPERS ROI 1994-95 to 2017-18 - 6.
+Schedule of Amortization Bases - 7.
+General Fund 10-year Forecast No Additional Contributions - 8.
+General Fund 10-year Forecast \$1.0M Contribution to CalPERS - 9.
+General Fund 10-year Forecast \$1.0M Contribution to Section 115 Pension Trust Fund - 10.
+Comprehensive Plan to Address Long-Term Pension Obligations